-Postal employees who are responsible for responding by telephone to customer complaints should proceed as follows:
+Postal Service employees who are responsible for responding by telephone to customer complaints should proceed as follows:

 - a.
-Upon completion of the investigation, telephone customers to inform them of the findings.
-Some customer problems can be answered best by letter, but in many cases a simple telephone call will suffice.
-Be friendly and informative.
-Discuss the findings with the customer. - b.
-Close the conversation by thanking the customer for bringing the matter to our attention and offer assistance in the future.
+Upon completion of the investigation, telephone customers to inform them of the findings. - (1) Some customer problems can be answered best by letter, but in many service requests a telephone call will suffice. - (2) Be friendly and informative. - (3) Discuss the findings with the customer. - b.
+End the conversation by: - (1) Thanking the customer for bringing the matter to our attention, and - (2) Providing the customer with contact information for any future issues.

-167.34 By Letter
+167.34 By Letter or Email

-Postal employees who are responsible for responding in writing to customer complaints should proceed as follows:
+Postal Service employees who are responsible for responding in writing to customer complaints should proceed as follows:

 - a.
-Upon completion of the investigation, write to customers to inform them of the findings.
-Responses should be concise, grammatically correct, and address the customer's concerns.
-Assistance may be obtained from the district Consumer Affairs and Claims manager. - b.
-The written response must be comprehensive and either correct the problem or explain to the customer why the problem cannot be corrected.

-- c.
-Written responses should close with a paragraph thanking the customer for bringing the matter to our attention and offering assistance in the future. - d.
-All responses should be typed, without error, and prepared on official Postal Service stationery. - e.
-If the complaint was referred by another or higher level office, provide the originating office with a copy of your letter or report so that the case can be closed at that level.
+Upon completion of the investigation, write to customers to inform them of the findings. - (1) Responses should be concise, grammatically correct, and address the customer's concerns. - (2) Assistance may be obtained from the district Consumer and Industry Contact manager. - b.
+The written response must be comprehensive and either: - (1) Correct the problem, or - (2) Explain to the customer why the problem cannot be corrected. - c.
+Written responses should end with a paragraph that: - (1) Thanks the customer for bringing the matter to our attention. - (2) Provides contact information for any future issues. - d.
+All responses should be professionally typed and without error.
+Letter responses must be prepared on official Postal Service stationery. - e.
+If the complaint was referred by another office, provide the originating office with a copy of your letter or report so that the service request can be closed at that level.